yapsterapp/a-frame/README.md

 TODO - much documentation expansion

-A-frame is a port of the [re-frame](https://github.com/day8/re-frame) event and effect handling machinery to the async domain.
-It offers a straightforward separation of pure and side-effecting code for both Clojure and ClojureScript.
+A-frame was originally a port of the [re-frame](https://github.com/day8/re-frame) event and effect handling machinery to the async domain.
+It has developed to become even more data-driven than re-frame, making logging and debugging extremely transparent.

 ## why?

-Everyone tells you to keep your side-effecting and pure code apart.
-A-frame helps you to do it.
+Everyone says you should keep your side-effecting and pure code apart.
+A-frame helps you to do it. it's not as posh as a freer monad based thing, but it is easy to understand, and easy to observe.

+## simple data

+The term "simple data" is used below - it means data containing no opaque objects - i.e. no functions or other opaque types.
+Roughly anything that can easily be serialised and deserialised to/from EDN or JSON.

 ## how